AustinHodge4/popfindr_notify/README.md

 ```

 You should recieve a notification if there are any in stock.
 You can have the listener running.
 It will check every 0.5s.

+# Making Changes
+You can open up the ```main.py``` file and change the notification text if you like.
+Please do not put any sensitive information as per [notify.run](https://notify.run/)